AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/mappings.md

                     <td>N/A</td>
                     <td>N/A</td>
                     <td>
-                        <p>The information requirements document includes an optional requirement for recording individual’s biological sex, interpreted as sex at birth.
+                        <p>The information requirements specification includes an optional requirement for recording individual’s biological sex, interpreted as sex at birth.
 This implementation guide only supports including a patient’s gender as part of a patient’s demographics for identification purposes in line with the Australian Government recommendations. <a href="https://www.ag.gov.au/Publications/Pages/AustralianGovernmentGuidelinesontheRecognitionofSexandGender.aspx">Australian Government Guidelines on the Recognition of Sex and Gender</a> state that patient’s biological sex should only be collected when clinically relevant.</p>
                         <p>Biological sex is not directly supported in FHIR; work is underway via HL7 AU to define a nationally agreed model for representing biological sex at birth, see <a href="https://github.com/hl7au/au-fhir-base/issues/321">https://github.com/hl7au/au-fhir-base/issues/321</a>.</p>
                     </td>
                 </tr>